The 64-page magazine is included in this week’s issue of the San Juan Record and will be available at local businesses and visitor centers.

 Three first prizes will be awarded for dinner for four at a local restaurant.
-Second prize are specialized travel bags from the San Juan Record.

-Those who check off all 101 things on the lifetime list are eligible for an award.
 More info on the contest rules can be found within the guide itself.

 The sponsors invite everyone to use the guide to plan a summer of fun and educational activities.

 A checklist on page 62 of the guide lists all 101 ideas.
 Keep track of your progress.
 The list includes wonderful sites, community celebrations, a few new ideas and lots of San Juan favorites.

 The checklist has two columns, one to check off if you visit this summer and the other to check off if you have completed the task in your lifetime.